 - Preheat the oven to 350 F. Grease with butter a 9 x 13 baking dish.

-- Whisk together the flour, baking powder and salt in a large bowl.
+- Whisk together the flour, baking powder, baking soda and salt in a large bowl.
 In another bowl, combine the eggs, sugar, softened butter and buttermilk or milk.
 Mix the dry and wet ingredients until well-blended.

 - Spread it evenly in the prepared pan and bake in the oven for 20 minutes.
 Take out the pan after 20 minutes but do not turn the oven off.

 - As the cake bakes, prepare the topping.
-Place the sugar, slivered or coarsely chopped almonds, milk, and half the melted butter in a bowl and mix to combine.
+Place the sugar, slivered or coarsely chopped almonds, and half the melted butter in a bowl and mix to combine.
 Set aside.

 - Once the cake is out, drizzle the remaining melted butter on top.
 Sprinkle tiny clusters of the topping evenly over the cake.
 Press it gently on the semi-baked cake.
-Return to the oven and bake for another 20 minutes or until a toothpick or tester comes out clean.
+Return to the oven and bake for another 8- 10 minutes or until a toothpick or tester comes out clean.

 - Transfer to a wire rack and cool completely in the pan.
 Slice into squares and serve with coffee!